American Airlines CEO cites capacity growth risks

 He added: "People were undisciplined in the past, but they will be more disciplined this time.
 However, we will see rational growth where it makes sense to do it.
 You can't have one-size fits all perspective on capacity."

-Parker didn't suggest new partnerships, noting American alliances with Japan Airlines Co Ltd and Cathay Pacific Airways Ltd. He said those wouldn't preclude expanding American service in those markets, however.
+Parker didn't suggest new partnerships, noting American alliances with Japan Airlines Co Ltd (9201.T) and Cathay Pacific Airways Ltd (0293.HK).
+He said those wouldn't preclude expanding American service in those markets, however.

 (Additional reporting by Jeffrey Dastin and Victoria Bryan, Editing by Tim Hepher)